TechTalk.

 Connecting up your motherboard

-This is where things get a little complicated… and you’ll need to check your motherboard manual a lot.
+This is where things can seem a little more complicated… and you might need to check your motherboard manual a lot.
+Just make a list of all your components and hook them up to you rmotherboard one by one.

 You’ll need to connect all the cables from your case onto your motherboard.
 They’re small, sometimes delicate and different motherboards will have different set-ups.
-So make sure to follow your manual carefully while plugging everything in!
-That of course includes your PSU.
+So make sure to follow your manual carefully while plugging everything in.

 Get those cables tied up